 - All companion animals have a home where they live a dignified life, free from abuse and neglect.

-- Overcrowded animal shelters where animals suffer in atrocious conditions are outlawed.
+- Overcrowded animal shelters where animals suffer in atrocious conditions are a thing of the past.

-- Baiting stations, animal circuses, travelling zoos and dolphinaria are banned.
+- Baiting stations, animal circuses, dolphinaria, and travelling and petting zoos are fully banned.